kyma-project/telemetry-manager/docs/user/resources/04-tracepipeline.md

 ### TracePipeline Status

-The status of the TracePipeline is determined by the condition types `GatewayHealthy` and `ConfigurationGenerated`:
+The status of the TracePipeline is determined by the condition types `GatewayHealthy`, `ConfigurationGenerated`, and `TelemetryFlowHealthy`:

 > **NOTE:** The condition types `Running` and `Pending` are deprecated and will be removed soon from the status conditions.